zvictor/PocketFlow-Typescript/docs/guide.md

      ```

 3. **Utilities**: Based on the Flow Design, identify and implement necessary utility functions.
+   {% hint style="success" %}
+   **Sometimes, design Utilies before Flow:** For example, for an LLM project to automate a legacy system, the bottleneck will likely be the available interface to that system.
+Start by designing the hardest utilities for interfacing, and then build the flow around them.
+   {% endhint %}

    - Think of your AI system as the brain.
 It needs a body—these _external utility functions_—to interact with the real world:
        <div align="center"><img src="https://github.com/the-pocket/.github/raw/main/assets/utility.png?raw=true" width="400"/></div>